Location – Brighton

 It was no wonder that many other contractors had deemed this an “impossible site” a challenge which Spectrum was prepared to take on.

 There were a lot of technical access challenges; However, there were also some political challenges too.
 The Bus station had rigorous protocols on health and safety, and if anyone were to gain access to the back of this bus station, they would need to undertake the same health and safety training their staff would have.
-The Bears Inn were not allowing any disruption to their Pub garden especially during some of the busiest months of their year, gaining access to this would remain a challenge for Spectrum too.
+The pub were not allowing any disruption to their garden especially during some of the busiest months of their year, gaining access to this would remain a challenge for Spectrum too.

 To address the political challenges to this site, Spectrum conducted a tri-party meeting, to present a solution to the owners of the surrounding affected sites.
 Spectrum organised for their team to carry out the required health and safety training for them to gain access to the base of the bus and coach depot.
 The bus garage had also informed Spectrum that they had some roof and gutter issues.
 Spectrum carried out a full inspection for the bus garage as a thank-you for their cooperation to the planned works.